SSstupid/Search_Lyrics-and-Put-Lyrics/README.md

 # LyricsSave_V2.0
 ### Main function.
 You can search and save the lyrics.
-Then you can put the lyrics into the mp3.
+Then you can put the lyrics in the mp3.

 # Patch Notes
 #### 1.Changing crawling.